danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

 ## Screenshot on Failure

 Anytime a test fails, you will almost certainly want to see what the browser looked like at the point of failure.
 While the debugging steps covered in the previous section can get you there, a more efficient way is to automatically capture a [screenshot on failure](https://cucumber.io/docs/guides/browser-automation/#screenshot-on-failure).
-The Cucumber docs suggest the following code in an `After` hook:
+The Cucumber documentation suggests adding the following code in an `After` hook, which is placed in a support file:

 ```ruby
 # features/support/hooks.rb